 The obvious underdog in this competition, Los Angeles is an up and coming force in the industry.
 Despite the media’s oversimplifications of casual beach culture and streetwear, many fashion professionals are leaving the prestige of NYC and relocating to the sunshine of the West Coast.

 One reason to flee west is the changing landscape: the cost of living in NYC has skyrocketed over the past decade, while incomes have stagnated.
 Those that made the choice to move to Los Angeles attribute their decision to a few things: lower cost of living, new opportunities, and better weather.
-Considering that the average rent in Los Angeles is 40-50% lower than in NYC, LA salaries offer more take home pay.
-Los Angeles also offers a slower-paced, more laid-back culture when compared to the City That Never Sleeps.
+Considering that the average rent in LA is 40-50% lower than in NYC, LA salaries offer more take home pay.
+LA also offers a slower-paced, more laid-back culture when compared to the City That Never Sleeps.

-While the job market in Los Angeles is still competitive, it isn’t quite as cut-throat as NYC.
-Fashion jobs are increasing as more California-based designers become established, opting to take advantage of the abundance of factory and warehouse space that simply doesn’t exist in New York City.
-California designers have the opportunity to utilize American-made factories in place of outsourcing labor from other locations.
-The city is no longer living in the isolation that it was twenty years ago with top designers like Saint Laurent and Tom Ford choosing to show their collections in Los Angeles.
-The demand of fashion jobs is not quite as high as it is in NYC, however, you might struggle with finding a highly specific, niche role in Los Angeles.
+While the job market in LA is still competitive, it isn’t quite as cut-throat as NYC.
+Fashion jobs are increasing as more California-based designers become established, opting to take advantage of the abundance of factory and warehouse space that simply doesn’t exist in NYC.
+California designers have the opportunity to utilize American-made factories in place of outsourcing labor elsewhere.
+With top designers like Saint Laurent and Tom Ford showing their collections in LA, the city is no longer living in the isolation that it was twenty years ago.
+The demand of fashion jobs is not quite as high as it is in NYC, however, you might struggle with finding a highly specific, niche role in LA.

 You need to figure out which city’s culture best suits your lifestyle and your goals and expectations for your career.
 New York has the appeal of a big city, fast-paced and crowded (there are supposedly 26,400 people per square mile) and it’s filled with diverse cultures.
 Its occupants are known for being career-focused and direct.
 Los Angeles is highly populated and spread out, leading to a slower city pace.
 Its streetwear and overall ambiance is considered more casual and laidback.
 You’ll still work hard, but you might be wearing jeans and a t-shirt.
 And if you’re lucky, you might have a dog or two in the office.